i2bc/ORFmine/docs/orfmine_installation.md

 Once activated, any python library you will install using pip will be installed solely in this isolated environment.
-You must activate this environment very time you need libraries installed in this environment.
+You must activate this environment any time you need libraries installed in this environment.

 Once you are done working on your project,